By Josh Shirt, Mastering Engineer & Music Producer

 I mastered the track with a fresh ear some months later.

 The master takes the strength of the final mix and reinforces it.
 It sounds polished and complete.
 The ethereal synths that pan from left to right are clearer and bolder, the lead guitar is sharper and the crunchy bass is warmer, anchoring the listener in the music.

 Listen on the best sound system you have available to you:

-If you are looking to improve your music, I offer:
+I hope you found this post useful.
+If you are looking to improve your music, “Shirty Mastering” offers: